-Jake: So, which way are you taking, Suicide Trail, Nightmare Canyon, or the shortcut, Satan's Ridge?
+Jake: So, which way you taking?
+Suicide Trail through Nightmare Canyon, or the shortcut at Satan's Ridge?

 Bernard: S-s-suicide Trail?

 Jake: Good choice!
-More snakes, but less quicksand.
-And once you're past Bloodworm Creek you're scot-free, that is until Dead Dingo Cross.
+More snakes, less quicksand.
+And once you cross Bloodworm Creek you're scot-free, that is until...
+Dead Dingo Pass.

 Interspecies Friendship: Involves mice talking to and befriending humans.
 The first even has a cat talking to and befriending both humans AND mice.
 The sequel also has Cody feeling very attached to Marahoute the eagle, though they can't communicate with each other.